Project

 Your final report should include at least the following features

-• An overview of the data set’s content, including a glimpse of the data and descriptions of the variables
+• An overview of the data set’s content, including a glimpse of the data and detailed descriptions of the variables

-• At least two summary tables of the data
+• At least two summary tables of the data that are interpreted and cross-referenced in writing

-• A discussion of the data’s impact, and what specific contributions this data set would make to a specific SDS 100 lab
+• A discussion of the data’s impact and what specific contributions this data set would make to a specific SDS 100 lab

 Ideally, these components will be easy to create, because you have been addressing these same topics throughout phases 2, 3, 4 and 5!
 Be sure to look at the gallery of past reports for inspiration!